Gammadyne Corporation

 To use a mail server, you must prove to the mail server that you are authorized to send email.

 • By far the most common cause is that no user name and password were specified.
-In Gammadyne Mailer, these fields are on the Servers/SMTP branch under "Login with user name and password".
-Please note that this is not the same user/password for a POP3 email account.
+In Gammadyne Mailer, these fields are on the Servers/SMTP branch under "SMTP Authentication".
+The user/password is often the same as for your email account, although sometimes the SMTP server has separate credentials.
+If authentication is failing, you will need to contact the SMTP server's administrator.

 • This error can sometimes be circumvented by first checking for incoming email.
 Some servers are smart enough to recognize that when you are properly authenticated to receive mail, then you should also be able to send mail.

-• It is also possible that the mail server will only relay mail for users that are currently connected to the ISP.
+• If the mail server belongs to your ISP, it is possible that the mail server will only relay mail for users that are currently connected to the ISP.
 If you want to be able to send mail when using a different connection, you will need to ask your ISP if "SMTP authenticated login" is supported.
 If it is, they will give you a user name and password.
-In Gammadyne Mailer, this must be entered on the Servers/SMTP branch under "Login with user name and password".
+In Gammadyne Mailer, this must be entered on the Servers/SMTP branch under "SMTP Authentication".

 • Occasionally, a mail server may require that the email program say hello properly.
-This corresponds to the HELO or EHLO command in the SMTP protocol.
+This corresponds to the HELO/EHLO command in the SMTP protocol.
 The mail server may require that this command reports a proper domain name that is authorized to send email.
 Even though this practice is discouraged, some mail servers perform this check as a form of spam prevention.
-In Gammadyne Mailer, this corresponds to the "Override EHLO Domain" field on the Send/Details branch.
+In Gammadyne Mailer, this corresponds to the "Override EHLO Domain" field on the Send/Delivery branch (uncheck "Hide Advanced Settings" on the Options menu first).

 Direct Delivery